Work Authorization Document:

 university's program.
 The DSO prints a copy of the employment page

-of the SEVIS Form I-20 (page 2), signs it and faxes it to the
+of the SEVIS Form I-20 (page 2), signs it and sends it to the

 employer.
 The employer needs only to receive this signed form to